amzn/style-dictionary/docs/properties.md

 A property is transformed for use in different platforms, languages, and contexts.
 A simple example is a color.
 A color can be represented in many ways, all of these are the same color: `#ffffff`, `rgb(255,255,255)`, `hsl(0,0,1)`.

-A property file organizes properties in a structured way for easy access.
+A property file organizes properties in a structured way for convenient access.
 Property files are organized as a deep object with the leaf nodes being the style key:value pairs.

 ## Examples